Bemeier/bmek/README.md

 | --- |

 BMEK is an ergonomic keyboard in the spirit of [Lyn's EM7](https://geekhack.org/index.php?topic=83328.0) and [TGR Alice](https://geekhack.org/index.php?topic=95009.0).
-Notable differences are the more [HHKB-like](https://www.hhkeyboard.com/) layout, the mirrored space-bar layout and the 4 extra keys on the left for better symmetry.
+Notable differences are the more [HHKB-like](https://www.hhkeyboard.com/) layout, the and the more symmetric looks with the space bars and left key cluster arrangement.

 ## PCB